gigaherz/JsonThings/documentation/formats/Items.md

 Optional.
 Default: no lore.

 Must be a json array (`[]`) containing strings and json-formatted text components, as they would be used in commands such as `/tellraw`.

+## "tool_actions"

+Defines a list of tool actions to present to the game.
+This doesn't make an item able to perform those actions unless it's scripted to do so, without scripting it only declares the item as a kind of tool.

+Optional.
+Default: depends on item type.

+Must be a json array (`[]`) containing strings.